dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 npx dbos-cloud app deploy
 ```
 :::tip
-The deploy command may take a minute or so
+The deploy command may take a minute or so to finish
 :::

 If successful, the command will print `Successfully deployed <app-name>!
 Access your application at <URL>`.
 To see that your app is working, visit `<URL>/greeting/dbos` in your browser.
 For example, if your username is `mike` and your app name is `hello`, you would visit: